EPIC-SID/Special_Numbers/README.md

 -   **Factorial**: The product of all positive integers up to a given number.
 -   **Fibonacci Sequence**: Generates the first 'n' terms of the Fibonacci sequence.
--   **Mean and Median**: Basic statistical calculations on a series of numbers.
+-   **Statistics**: Calculate Mean, Median, and Mode of a series of numbers.
 -   **Number Conversion**: Convert between Decimal, Binary, and Hexadecimal.
 -   **GCD and LCM**: Calculate the Greatest Common Divisor and Least Common Multiple of two numbers.